Neural Knitworks is a collaborative project about mind and brain health.

 Neurons are electrically excitable cells of the brain, spinal cord and peripheral nerves.
 The billions of neurons in your body connect to each other in neural networks.
 They receive signals from every sense, control movement, create memories, and form the neural basis of every thought.

-Check out our neuron microscopy gallery for some real-world inspiration.
+Check out the neuron microscopy gallery for some real-world inspiration.

 What happens at a Neural Knitwork?